cosmos/cosmos-sdk/docs/spec/ibc/appendices.md

 For the following appendixes, the data structure specifications will be in proto3[[9](./footnotes.md#9)] format.

 ## Appendix B: IBC Queue Format

+{ include queue details here instead of in the other section }

 The foundational data structure of the IBC protocol are the message queues stored inside each chain.
 We start with a well-defined binary representation of the keys and values used in these queues.
 The encodings mirror the semantics defined above: